• Skip to primary navigation

 It is made from natural ingredients and has a unique taste that gives dishes a tangy and flavorful finish.

-The taste of apple cider vinegar ranges from sweet to acidic, but no matter what you choose, it will always make a great addition to whatever dish you are cooking or canning.
+The taste of apple cider vinegar ranges from sweet to acidic, but no matter what you choose, it will always make a good addition to whatever dish you are cooking or canning.

-Not only is apple cider vinegar great in salads, stews, marinades, and other recipes, but it can also be a great substitute for more common vinegar like balsamic or distilled white vinegar when making homemade salsa, pickles, or relishes.
+Both is apple cider vinegar great in salads, stews, marinades, and other recipes, but it can also be a great substitute for more common vinegar like balsamic or distilled white vinegar when making homemade salsa, pickles, or relishes - and small tweaks mirror how apple jelly substitute suggestions adjust for sweetness and texture.

 Try using this healthy alternative as a secret ingredient in all sorts of recipes next time you're in the kitchen.